-After taking a significant step backwards in 2017 by winning just half of the dozen games they won in 2016, the Oakland Raiders paid a hefty price to entice former head coach Jon Gruden to leave the broadcast booth and lead the longtime AFC West-based franchise back to prominence.
+After taking a significant step backwards in 2017 by winning just half of the dozen games they won in 2016, the Las Vegas Raiders paid a hefty price to entice former head coach Jon Gruden to leave the broadcast booth and lead the longtime AFC West-based franchise back to prominence.

 With just one playoff appearance since way back in 2002, the Raiders are looking to become perennial winners once again as they get set for the upcoming 2018 regular season.
 If you’re looking to cash in on Oakland’s 2018 win total odds and you’re in need of some expert betting assistance, then let’s get started with my predictions on each and every game on the Raiders’ 2018 schedule.